 Yoni massage is most often misunderstood as a sexual practice.
 In reality, it is used primarily as an educational and somatic bodywork approach that supports body awareness, emotional regulation, and conscious connection with the pelvic area.

 In a non-erotic context, yoni massage is explored as a way to listen to bodily signals, develop sensitivity, and learn how touch affects the nervous system.
-Its applications are rooted in somatic learning rather than stimulation or performance.
+Its applications are rooted in an awareness-based educational framework rather than stimulation or performance.

 Primary Purposes of Yoni Massage